 Students and others are encouraged to report incidents, and suspected incidents of hazing.
 Reports may be made to the University Police (412-624-2121), the Office of Student Conduct (412-648-7910) or the Office of Fraternity and Sorority Life (412-648-7832).

 Although the University encourages students and others to make formal reports, you may file an anonymous report with the University Police online at police.pitt.edu/anonymous-tip-line or by using the Rave Guardian app from a smartphone.
 Anonymous reports greatly limit the University’s ability to respond to and investigate the report.

 Hazing related to any University of Pittsburgh athletics teams may also be reported to the Director of Athletics at 412-648-8230 or the Associate Athletic Director for Student Life and Compliance at 412-648-8452.

 Reporting to Other Campus Security Authorities

 While the University prefers that community members promptly report all crimes and other emergencies directly to the Pitt Police at 412-624-2121, we also recognize that some may prefer to report to other individuals or University offices.
 The federal Jeanne Clery Act recognizes certain University officials and offices as Campus Security Authorities (CSA).
 The act defines these individuals as “officials of an institution who have significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.”
-In addition to the Pitt Police, persons within the University who are designated as CSA include housing and residence life staff, the campus student conduct officer, athletic coaches, security guards and desk attendants, and faculty advisors to student groups.
+In addition to the Pitt Police, persons within the University who are designated as CSA include housing and residence life staff, the Office of Student Conduct staff, coaches, security guards and desk attendants, and faculty advisors to student groups.
 University counselors voluntarily provide nonidentifying information on crimes reported to them.

 Frequently Asked Questions